cs3216/cs3216.github.io/coursework/facebook/index.md

 [http://\[your\_host\]/some-dir/index.phpsayhello.php](http://[your_host]/some-dir/index.phpsayhello.php),
 which is not what you would usually want.
-For security purposes, Facebook requires you to provide a link to direct users when they visit your Facebook Canvas app using HTTPS instead of HTTP.
+For security purposes, Facebook requires you to provide a link to direct users when they visit your Facebook Web Games app using HTTPS instead of HTTP.
 You can configure your AWS instance with a self-signed SSL certificate during development phrase and switch to a trial/cheap SSL certificate (trial certificates can be obtained from <http://www.verisign.sg/> or
 <http://www.rapidssl.com/>) once you are ready to publish your app.
 You
-**must** specify this URL if you are developing a Facebook Canvas application; otherwise you will see a blank page.
+**must** specify this URL if you are developing a Facebook Web Games application; otherwise you will see a blank page.

 **Mobile Site URL:** If you have a mobile-friendly version of the